awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-terms.md

 **Example Importing Assets**
 When you import assets into your game project, Asset Processor automatically detects the change and processes them\.

-![\[You can import assets for your game with Asset Processor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/asset-pipeline-importing.png)
+![\[You can import assets for your game with Asset Processor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/assets/pipeline/asset-pipeline-importing.png)
-For more information, see [Working with the Asset Pipeline and Asset Files](asset-pipeline-intro.md)\.
+For more information, see [Working with the Asset Pipeline and asset files](asset-pipeline-intro.md)\.

 **AZ Code Generator**
 This command line utility accepts a tagged source code file and creates a text, data, or code file\.
 AZ Code Generator parses through a list of existing C\+\+ source files and/or header files and generates the intermediate data in JSON format\.
 It passes the intermediate data to a series of templates, which provide the format for the code that is generated\.